Santhosh-Gowda23/Module_Federation_NextJS/README.md

         },

-Catalog page from SHOP is exposed to HOME
+Catalog page from SHOP is exposed to HOME  by adding below code

 Code snippet :
      extraOptions: {